Natural history of disease

 In regards to the natural history of disease, the goal of the medical field is to discover all of the different phases and components of each pathological process in order to intervene as early as possible and change the course of the disease before it leads to the deterioration of a patient's health.

 There are two complementary perspectives for characterizing the natural history of disease.
 The first is that of the family doctor, who, by means of detailed clinical histories of each patient, can determine the presence of and characteristics of any new health problems.
 In contrast to this individualized view, the second perspective is that of the epidemiologist, who, through a combination of health records and biostatistical data, can discover new diseases and their respective evolutions, which is more of a population view.

 Phases of disease

 Pre-pathogenic period

-In the pre-pathogenic period, the disease originates, but the patient doesn't yet present clinical symptoms or changes in his/her cells, tissues, or organs.
+In the pre-pathogenic period, the disease originates, but the patient does not yet present clinical symptoms or changes in his/her cells, tissues, or organs.
 This phase is defined by the host conditions, the disease agent (such as microorganisms and pathogens), and the environment.

 Pathogenic period

-The pathogenic period is the phase in which there are changes in the patient's cells, tissues, or organs, but the patient still doesn't notice any symptoms or signs of disease.
+The pathogenic period is the phase in which there are changes in the patient's cells, tissues, or organs, but the patient still does not notice any symptoms or signs of disease.
 This is a subclinical phase that can be subdivided into two more phases: